jungha24/anlaysis/Strelka/merge_strelka_gvcf_to_gatk_haplotypecaller_gvcf.md

 - As an alternative,
   1. make multi-sample vcf with gvcfgenotyper (from Illumina) and do recalibration (from GATK4). - merge with gatk's variants at the very last step.
       -  make multi-sample vcf (https://github.com/jungha24/anlaysis/blob/0074978b5afbb1834aff7041afa94a434661e8b6/Strelka/gvcfgenotyper.md)
-        -  loss FITER column information
+          -  loss FILTER column information
       -  do recalibration with GATK4
           -  doesn't work